HMPNK/MERSEX/README.md

 #get the repository
 git clone https://github.com/HMPNK/MERSEX.git
 cd MERSEX
+cd KMC-MERGE-TOOL-HMPNK
+bash COMPILE.sh #(you max have to install g++ and libraries first) cd ..

 #Copy or link your female data in directory "females" and your male data in directory "males"
 #make sure that each individual has its ID separated with "_" in the filename